The big chocolate meltdown | Why 2024 cocoa prices are driving people nuts

-At Miam Pâtisserie in Delhi, chef-founder Bani Nanda deftly glazes a Belgian chocolate cake.
-Her skill is impeccable, yet her distress is apparent — and the sweltering heat outside has little to do with it.
+At a popular pâtisserie in Delhi, a skilled chef deftly glazes a chocolate cake.
+Her skill is impeccable, yet her distress is evident — and the sweltering heat outside has little to do with it.
 Around 60% of the pâtisserie’s menu is chocolate-based; they get close to 60 chocolate cake orders on average a day, and their other chocolate desserts are perennial bestsellers.
-Even during mango or strawberry season, roughly 12-15 kg of chocolate go into their creations daily, and much of that is sourced from imported brands such as Callebaut.
+Even during mango or strawberry season, roughly 12-15 kg of chocolate go into their creations daily, and much of that is sourced from imported brands.

-“The soaring cocoa prices globally have meant a massive hike, 110% to 200% in some cases, in the prices of our primary ingredient — chocolate,” Nanda says.
+“The soaring cocoa prices globally have meant a massive hike, 110% to 200% in some cases, in the prices of our primary ingredient — chocolate,” the chef says.
 “We’ve already increased the prices of all our chocolate items by 5%-7%, from cakes down to a macaron.
 We’re trying to hike it slowly so as to not shock the customer, but our focus now is to start experimenting with more non-chocolate flavours.”

 A heavy blow